On the cosmological degrees of freedom of Proca field with non-minimal coupling to gravity: Background solutions and the islands of stability

 \subsection{Standard fixed points}

 Let us assume that $t\gg t_{0}$, ($\tau\gg \tau_0$), and approximate the dynamical equation, Eq.\ (\ref{eq:barY_prime}), as

 which can be integrated exactly.The case $\beta_{2}>2\beta_{1}$, will be discussed later in Sec.\ \ref{sec:ext_fix_points}, as in this case, the dynamics are dominated by a growing solution {while in the appendix we will perform a more general fixed point analysis and analyze the stability of the solutions}.
 In this section, we will consider instead the case $2\beta_{1}>\beta_{2}$, for which the homogeneous solution will be suppressed.
 We will call here by standard fixed points, the solutions for which asymptotically $\dot{Y}\to0$, and $H\to H_{{\rm dS}}$, where $H_{{\rm dS}}\equiv\frac{m}{\sqrt{-12\beta_{1}-3\beta_{2}}}>0$.
-Since for $t\gg t_{0}$, ${\rm sech}^{2}\gamma(\tau)\to0$, exponentially, we find that these fixed points exist provided that